marcoradocchia/hum-temp-pi/README.md

 For this project we'll use the following hardware:

-- a RaspberryPi Zero W computer (should work on any RaspberryPi);
+- a **RaspberryPi Zero W** computer (should work on any RaspberryPi);
 - a **DHT22** humidity and temperature sensor with PCB (which allows us to avoid soldering the 10 kΩ pullup resistor required);
-- a powerbank to power the RaspberryPi outdoor;
+- a powerbank to power the RaspberryPi outdoor.

 ## Software